Gaby Lasky: Biography

 On 6 August 2019, the Israeli lawyer Gaby Lasky received a Human Rights Award in the memory of the Swedish lawyer Anna Dahlbäck.
 Gaby Lasky described the shrinking democratic space in Israel/Palestine, and how defenders of human rights, like herself, are attacked and seen as traitors.
 Gaby Lasky also expressed her unwavering and staunch support for universal human rights.
+In the 2021 Israeli legislative election, he was placed sixth on the Meretz list, didn't elected earlier but entered the Knesset after the resignation of Tamar Zandberg after appointed as the ministerial position of Minister of Environmental Protection.
+Placed on the same spot on 2022 Israeli legislative election, she lost her seat on the Knesset after Meretz wiped out from the Knesset due to their failure to pass the election threshold.

 Lasky is also part of Havaya, an organization dedicated to organizing Jewish marriage ceremonies outside the mandatory Orthodox framework of Israel.

 Lasky is married, has two children and lives in Tel Aviv.